Skip to main content

 )

-See a full code example here Once you have recorded completions to the trace and are on the final output, you must close your trace in order to wrap the completions together, you can also optionally record eval results to the trace at this point:
+For a complete working example, see Record Traces.
+For agent-specific patterns, see Agents.
+Once you have recorded completions to the trace and are on the final output, you must close your trace in order to wrap the completions together, you can also optionally record eval results to the trace at this point:

 # record output to the trace